Yinjie-LUO/Contest-DL-2025-jay-and-cui/README.md

 These codes are submitted for the DL-Fall-25 Kaggle Contest.
 Our team name is "jay and cui", consisting of two members, Xiangyu Cui and Yinjie (Jay) Luo.

+### Introduction

+This report presents our approach to the Math Question Answer Verification Competition, where we supervised fine-tuning a Llama-3 8B model to predict the correctness of mathematical answers.
+We detail our methodology, including data preprocessing, LoRA-based parameter-efficient fine-tuning, prompt engineering strategies, and extensive hyperparameter optimization.
+Our experiments demonstrate that by systematically tuning LoRA rank, learning rate schedule, and effective batch size, we achieved a much more stable fine-tuning process and a consistent reduction of training loss from around 1.54 to approximately 0.41, which significantly improved convergence and overall reasoning accuracy compared with the initial baseline, achieving a final test accuracy of 85.7%.

 ### Methods
 We provide two training methods to improve the model performance, namely conventional refining training and masked training.